acidflow-dunkbin/dunkbinstats/README.md

 I can't belive DBS2.0 came out before DB2.0

 > [!NOTE]
-> You will need Dunkbin API credentials in order to fetch data and successfully build all dashboards.
+> You will need Dunkbin API credentials in order to fetch data and successfully build the dashboards.
 Look at the `.env.example` file.
 Create a new `.env` file and put the credentials there.

 ### Install